Neurodiverse Communication

 Longer Conversational Turns

-Autistic people converse best when their monotropic processing is engaged, establishing a flow in prolonged conversation.
-[Neurotypical people have polytropic brains and can focus on multiple things at a time, autistic/neurodivergent people often have monotropic brains so they have a tendency to focus their attention on a small number of interests at any time, tending to miss things outside of this attention tunnel].
+Neurotypical people have polytropic brains and can focus on multiple things at a time.
+Neurodivergent people often have monotropic brains so they have a tendency to focus their attention on a small number of interests at any time, tending to miss things outside of this attention tunnel.

-Taking longer turns saves cognitive, physical, sensory and emotional labour during interactions.
+Taking longer turns saves cognitive, physical, sensory and emotional labour during interactions for a neurodivergent person.

 Eye contact

-Eye contact can be anxiety-inducing and intense for an autistic person due to sensory processing differences and over activation in parts of the brain.
-This is not experienced by neurotypicals.
+Eye contact can be anxiety-inducing and intense for a neurodivergent person due to sensory processing differences and over activation in parts of the brain.
+This is not experienced by neurotypical people.

 Reduced levels of eye contact are misunderstood as rudeness or lack of interest.
 Eye contact is easier when interacting with people where there is a sense of emotional safety.